luiswirth/bsc-thesis/src/matter/laplacian.typ

   (dif delta + delta dif) u = lambda u
 $

 In FEM we don't solve the PDE based on the strong form, but instead we rely on a weak variational form.
+However the primal weak form is not suited for discretization, so instead we make use of a *mixed variational form* that includes an *auxiliary variable* $sigma$ @douglas:feec-article,
-The primal weak form is not suited for discretization, so instead we make use of a mixed variational form that includes an auxiliary variable $sigma$ @douglas:feec-article, @douglas:feec-book.
+@douglas:feec-book.

 The mixed weak form is @douglas:feec-article, @douglas:feec-book\
 Find $lambda in RR$, $(sigma, u) in (H Lambda^(k-1) times H Lambda^k \\ {0})$, s.t.